-- Design standards: The tank can be designed by using different International standards as API 650 and BS EN 14015.
+Design standards: The storage tank can be designed by using different International standards like API 650 and BS EN 14015.

 Tank Shell Plate Size: Although the physical size of the shell plates is a function of the height and diameter of the tank, the actual size is also dependent upon material availability, fabricators facilities, and handling/logistic issues.
-A large plate is the more difficult to form and to handle, however a large plate requires less welding during tank erection.
+A large plate is the more difficult to form and to handle, however, a large plate requires less welding during tank erection.
 The plate size must, therefore, be considered on a case by case basis to achieve the most economical design.
 For example, for a 10m high tank, the most practical and economical plate width would be 2.5m so as to achieve four shell courses.
 Plates 3.33m wide are large and nonstandard.

 Storage Tank Loading Conditions:

 External / Internal loads: External loads on a tank may result from adjoining piping or structures.
 These loads may be due to for example their static weight or as a result of thermal growth.
-Due to the useof relatively thin and therefore flexible steel plates, tanks have a poor ability to resist external loads and therefore measures should be taken to minimize all external loads.
+Due to the use of relatively thin and therefore flexible steel plates, tanks have a poor ability to resist external loads and therefore measures should be taken to minimize all external loads.
 Methods to analyze external pipe loads can be found in API 650.

 Wind / Earthquake Loads: Wind and earthquake loads depend greatly on the environmental conditions of the proposed site.
 Guidance on how to analyze wind and earthquake loads can be found in the appropriate design codes however particular attention should also be given to the risk of wind and earthquakes during tank erection where the full stability of the tank is not yet available and temporary facilities have to be deployed.